COVID outbreak at Cedarhurst; mitigations return to region

 Another senior living facility in Monroe County is experiencing a coronavirus outbreak.

-Monroe County Health Department Administrator John Wagner reported Wednesday that 11, eight residents and three staff members, at Cedarhurst Senior Living have tested positive for the virus.
+Monroe County Health Department Administrator John Wagner reported Wednesday that 11 people – eight residents and three staff members – at Cedarhurst Senior Living have tested positive for the virus.

 Wagner first reported a case at the facility, which is located at 518 Legacy Drive in Waterloo, on Monday.